 “Premier Mike Baird and Minister for Women Pru Goward said the groundbreaking registry, announced on Friday, would be set up if they win the state election on March 28.
 “Quite frankly, I’m sick of excuses,” Mr Baird said“.

-Well quite frankly I’m sick of politicians pandering to the feminist movement by diverting millions of dollars of public funds each year either directly to feminist organisations, or towards projects for which they demand public funding.
-Feminists whose voices, by the way, represent less than one in five Australian women.
+Well quite frankly I’m sick of politicians pandering to the feminist movement by diverting millions of dollars of public funds each year to feminist NGO’s like these.
+Feminists whose voices, by the way, now represent only a small minority of Australian women.

 My concerns would be mitigated if, at the end of the day, there were clear benefits for the Australian community.
 More often than not, however, the outcome is one that sees the Government achieve very little with regard to the problem/s that they originally claimed they set out to address.
 Conversely, the collateral damage and the wasted opportunities that result from such a course of action are not inconsequential.
 No matter, the next news cycle will no doubt provide some convenient diversion.